dovecot/documentation/source/settings/plugin/mail-crypt-plugin.rst

    :values: @boolean
    :changed: v2.4;v3.0  Changed the value type to be boolean.
 Earlier versions evaluated all values as true.

-   If true (setting exists with any value), require user key encryption with password.
+   If true, require user key encryption with password.

 .. dovecot_plugin:setting:: mail_crypt_save_version